Where is your office located?

 My parents have always been very involved in my academic life.
 What will this look like at the college level?

-I am concerned about being identified as a student registered with the disability office.
+I am concerned about being identified as a student registered with the accessibility office.
 Will other students know?
 How will the teachers know?
 Will my diploma look different?

 One of the great things about being a college student is that you are in control.
 You can choose to whom and how much information will be disclosed.
 Once the accommodations are put in place, you will be responsible for meeting your instructors to privately discuss what the accommodations will look like in a particular course.
 Your diploma will not say anything about you being registered with our office.